 Best of Maine

 With its rugged coastline, charming New England fishing villages, and pristine forests, it's no wonder Maine has long been America's summer playground—though the state's charm extend to all four seasons of the year.
-Here are picks of top sights, as well as shops and restaurants serving everything from classic dishes like steamed lobsters and blueberry pie to haute cuisine.
+Here are our picks of top sights.

 95 Main St, Freeport, ME 04032, USA